- Competitive Analysis

 In the time it took for you to read the headline of this article approximately 5 hours’ worth of videos have been uploaded to YouTube.
 That’s right—every five seconds 25 hours of video is uploaded, and 400 hours of video is uploaded every minute.

-The user base is 1.5 billion and counting, and guess how many videos that 1.5 billion people watch every day?
+The user base is 1.9 billion and counting, and guess how many hours of video those 1.9 billion people watch every day?

 If you’re not convinced by the sheer logic of being where your customers are, think about this: millions and millions of people already flock to YouTube to watch videos, and therefore may be more inclined to watch your ad than other digital mediums.